rosmed/slicer_ros2_module/docs/pages/getting-started.rst

 Versions
 --------

-SlicerROS2 v1.x: requires Ubuntu 24.04/ROS 2 Jazzy with 3D Slicer 5.10.
-When you clone the Slicer repo, make sure to checkout the v5.10 branch/tag.
+SlicerROS2 v1.x: supports Ubuntu 24.04/ROS 2 Jazzy with 3D Slicer 5.10.0 and 5.12.0 (tested with Jazzy on Ubuntu 24.04).
+When you clone the Slicer repo, make sure to checkout the v5.10.0 or v5.12.0 branch/tag.
 See :doc:`/pages/compatibility` for the supported release matrix.

 .. code-block:: bash

    git clone https://github.com/slicer/slicer
    cd Slicer
-   git checkout v5.10.0
+   git checkout v5.10.0   # or v5.12.0

 Compiling Slicer
 ----------------